 Julio J. Candanedo

-I am an AI scintist at SparseTrace.
+I am an AI scintist at SparseTrace.ai.
 Prior, I was a postdoctoral researcher in the Department of Physics at University of Wisconsin-Milwaukee.
 I received my Ph.D. in 2023 from the Department of Physics at Arizona State University, advised by Professor John C.H.
 Spence, Oliver Beckstein, and Christian Arenz.
 My research lies broadly at the intersection of Physics and AI, with a current focus on physical chemistry, manifold learning, autoregressive generative models, and diffusion models.

 Papers